-Very useful exercise to gain a perspective on shares of greenhouse gas emissions and sources.
-This graph presents the sectoral breakdown of greenhouse gas emissions emitted in particular countries or regions during a particular year.
-All emissions are expressed in CO2 (or carbon) equivalents using 100 year global warming potentials found in the IPCC Second Assessment Report (1996).
+An historical examination of greenhouse gas emissions data provides an important perspective.
+It is a good excercise to observe the evolvements of not only CO2 but also other greenhouse gases over time.
+This graph presents the amount of all greenhouse gas emissions emitted in particular countries or regions from all sectors.
+All emissions are expressed in CO2 (or carbon) equivalents using 100 years global warming potentials found in the IPCC Second Assessment Report (1996).

 Climate Analysis Indicators Tool (CAIT) Version 8.0.
 (Washington, DC: World Resources Institute, 2011).
 Go to WRI database